dm-kamaev/tpl/README.md

 # Tpl
-Module for convenient templating html and other text content in runtime without special bundlers (as Webpack and etc) or special template engine (as Pug and etc), only javascript.
+This library for convenient templating html and other text content in runtime without special bundlers (as Webpack and etc) or special template engine (as Pug, Handlebars and etc), only javascript.
-This module allows use conditions operations `if/else if/else` and `switch/case/default`.
-The module to allows you to collect html code in functional style with methods: `forEach`, `each` (forEach for object).
+It allows to use condition operators `if/else if/else` and `switch/case/default`.
+The library allows you to collect html code in functional style with methods: `forEach`, `each` (forEach for object).

 ### Install
 ```sh